cmintert/Abyssal_TTRPG/Ship Prompt Templates.md

 ### Use the following value ranges:

 #### Name [type: string]:
-Stands for a class of ships.
+- Stands for a class of ships.
+- Create an abbreviation for the class.

 #### Size (GST) [type: integer]:
 - **Small**: (200-800 GST)